-- 5.29 All new built development in Milton Keynes must be of a high standard of design in terms of layout, form and appearance and make a positive contribution to the character of the area in which it is located; this is also relevant to minerals-related development. - 5.30 Careful design of the site layout can help to mitigate impacts on the surrounding area as well as improving the public perception of minerals-related developments, increasing operational efficiency, safety and security. - 5.31 The inclusion of landscaping schemes within the site can help improve biodiversity in the surrounding area as well as contributing to local amenity and elements of historic interest.
-In addition elements of visual interest can be included such as landscaping and landscape features, boundary treatments, public information/education displays and specific elements of heritage and built design that can enhance the visual interest and appearance of a development proposal. - 5.32 Proposals for minerals-related development within airfield exclusion zones will need to give consideration to the design of site buildings and plant to limit the amount of reflective surfaces that can impact on the visibility of pilots.
+5.30 All new built development in Milton Keynes must be of a high standard of design in terms of layout, form and appearance and make a positive contribution to the character of the area in which it is located; this is also relevant to minerals-related development.

+5.31 Careful design of the site layout can help to mitigate impacts on the surrounding area as well as improving the public perception of minerals-related developments, increasing operational efficiency, safety and security.

+5.32 The inclusion of landscaping schemes within the site can help improve biodiversity in the surrounding area as well as contributing to local amenity and elements of historic interest.
+Boundary treatments can provide screening and buffering of the site but can also increase visual interest.

+5.33 Proposals for minerals-related development within airfield exclusion zones will need to give consideration to the design of site buildings and plant to limit the amount of reflective surfaces that can impact on the visibility of pilots.